smfaizalkhan/Ethreum/README.md

 		}

-                 chainId is the ID for the Chain N/W,nonce is for POW purpose nonce and mixhash are used to prove some computataion    			 has be done to solve mathematical  problem as mentioned in yellow Paper,ParentHash is 256 bit hash and in case of 			 genesis file it is set to 0,difficulty is set to minimal
+                 chainId is the ID for the Chain N/W, nonce is for POW purpose nonce and mixhash are used to prove some computataion has be done to solve  				 mathematical  problem as mentioned in yellow Paper, ParentHash is 256 bit hash and in case of  genesis file it is set to 0, difficulty is set to minimal

 4) Instructions for dataDir